-With all the negative effects the gaslighting has on you, gaslighting is an insidious form of mental abuse, leaving you to doubt, reality, situations, history and your own sanity. it’s confusing being in the relationship and confusing getting out and staying out at the start, as you often left with memories of the good and all the blame for the bad. you were never to blame.
+With all the negative effects the gaslighting has on you, gaslighting is an insidious form of mental abuse, leaving you to doubt reality, situations, history and your own sanity.
+It’s confusing being in the relationship and confusing getting out and staying out at the start, as you are often left with memories of the good and all the blame for the bad.
+You were never to blame.

-Narcissistic abuse can and will cause brain damage as it shrinks your hippocampus, so you have a hard time remembering the true events that unfolded, and grows your amygdalae which houses your emotions meaning your emotional state is in a constantly heightened within your mind.
+Narcissistic abuse can and will cause brain damage as it shrinks your hippocampus, so you have a hard time remembering the actual events that unfolded and grows your amygdalae which houses your emotion such as fear meaning your emotional state is heightened continuously within your mind.

 It can also cause cognitive dissonance.
 A state of mindset where you have inconsistent thoughts, beliefs or attitudes as you are living differently contradictory reality’s within your life and within your mind.

-Once you are out you might think that after a few days of grief you’ll be able to pick yourself back up, with knowledge, power and understanding you can for some it takes longer, unfortunately, it has taken a few years for others, it’s not a race or a competition, if someone recovered within weeks, learn for them, it doesn’t mean they suffered any less, they just had the ability within themselves to focus and go, if you take months you still have that ability to focus and go.
-When narcissistic people keep coming at you whilst you are trying to recover, it is draining, heartbreaking and can lead to steps backwards, feeling like you’re stuck and not going to break free, so working on recovery also varies on the narcissist that been in your life and the games they are playing afterwards, feeling like you are taking steps back is also a very normal stage.
+Once you are out, you might think that after a few days of grief, you’ll be able to pick yourself back up.
+With knowledge, power and understanding, you can for some, it takes longer.
+Unfortunately, it has taken a few years for others.
+It’s not a race or a competition.
+If someone recovered within weeks, learn from them, it doesn’t mean they suffered any less.
+They just had the ability within themselves to focus and go.
+If you take months, you still have that ability to focus and go.
+When narcissistic people keep coming at you whilst you are trying to recover, it is draining, heartbreaking.
+It can lead to steps backwards, feeling like you’re stuck and not going to break free, so working on recovery also varies on the narcissist that been in your life, and the games they are playing afterwards, feeling like you are taking steps back is also a very normal stage.

 When this happens, look for any achievement you have made within yourself or around yourself since you have left.
 Write them down to keep that focus.

-Lose the blame, no matter what happens no one deserves this treatment, you have been in a toxic relationship, you didn’t do that to yourself on purpose, recognise that you had good intentions and the other person did not, the blame and responsibility Is not all your, no one is entitled to treat you this way, pass the parts the ex is to blame and is responsible for within your mind back to the rightful owner.
+Lose the blame.
+No matter what happens, no one deserves this treatment.
+You have been in a toxic relationship.
+You didn’t do that to yourself on purpose.
+Recognise that you had good intentions.
+The other person did not.
+The blame and responsibility Are not all yours.
+No one is entitled to treat you this way.
+Pass the parts the narcissist is responsible for within your mind back to the rightful owner.

-They projected all their faults into you, it is time to give them back, write down their faults take them back out from yourself.
-Write down and say allowed I’m a good, kind, caring, person who wanted to help, I can not help those unwilling to recognise and help themselves, I can help me.
+They projected all their faults into you, and it is time to give them back, write down their faults take them back out from yourself.
+Write down and say allowed I’m a good, kind, caring person who wanted to help.
+I can not help those unwilling to recognise and help themselves, and I can help me.

-If it’s family members it’s also hard to break free.
-The narcissistic personality disorder is on a spectrum, some people can have a lot of traits yet not be a narcissist.
+If it’s family members, it’s also hard to break free.
+The narcissistic personality disorder is on a spectrum, and some people can have a lot of traits yet not be a narcissist.

-The only people you need within your life are kind, caring People, those who bring you down are not required.
+The only people you need within your life are kind, caring people who bring you down are not required.

-When guilt hits ask you what is it telling me?
-I feel bad as it’s my mum etc and she needs me.
-Recognise all those times you needed her and she simply wasn’t interested, take action and tell yourself you do not need these people within your life.
-Then let the guilt go, you have every right to your own happiness.
+When guilt hits, ask yourself, what is this telling me?
+I feel bad as it’s my mum etc., and she needs me.
+Recognise all those times you needed her, and she simply wasn’t interested, take action and tell yourself you do not need these people within your life.
+Then let the guilt go.
+You have every right to your own happiness.

-You’ll have good and bad memories and it is difficult to walk away from family members, those who are not as toxic, you might start with seeing if you can manage your time around them, learn what they think and feel different to how you do, observe don’t absorb, others you’ll have to completely walk away from.
+You’ll have good and bad memories, and it is difficult to walk away from family members, those who are not as toxic.
+You might start with seeing if you can manage your time around them, learn what they think and feel different to how you do, observe, don’t absorb, others you’ll have to walk away from completely.

-That’s not saying if they have some form of outside karma hit, you are supposed to rise above, after all, that they did to you, it’s human nature and your allowed to feel pleased, if your one that would want to reach out and help them, which most of us have been, don’t they will only hurt you again.
+That’s not saying if they have some form of outside karma hit, you are supposed to rise above, after all, that they did to you, it’s human nature, and you are allowed to feel pleased, if your one that would want to reach out and help them, which most of us have been, don’t they will only hurt you again.
 They will only pull you back into all the unpleasantries.
 Leave them to it and focus on you.

 Questioning why you didn’t get out?
 All those red flags, in the beginning, all those moments you thought something wants not right, yet stayed.
-You are not alone, plenty see red flags but without the understanding make excuses in their own mind, it’s hard when you can see reality at the start of a soul mate that’s treating you better than anyone ever has, your living it breathing it, just because something didn’t add up that you couldn’t see so you stayed makes you normal.
-Now you have knowledge wisdom and power to take into your future, by the time they treat you worse than anyone ever has you are often in too deep, and they will find ways to make you feel like it’s wasn’t that bad or wasn’t their fault, or if you’d only change, the brainwashing is slow and intense, your mind is being held captive and your only job is to stay safe and work it out.
-You can and you will.
+You are not alone.
+Plenty sees red flags, but without the understanding, make excuses in their own mind.
+It’s hard when you can see reality at the start of a soul mate that’s treating you better than anyone ever has, your living it breathing it, just because something didn’t add up that you couldn’t see, so you stayed makes you normal.
+Now you have knowledge of wisdom and power to take into your future.
+By the time they treat you worse than anyone ever has, you are often in too deep.
+They will find ways to make you feel like it’s wasn’t that bad or wasn’t their fault, or if you’d only change, the brainwashing is slow and intense, your mind is being held captive, and your only job is to stay safe and work it out.
+You can, and you will.

 Anxiety and CPTSD, working on recognising your triggers, so you can get a hold of them before they escalate.
 Working on irrational anxiety, when your imagination uses past events to connect and think something is about to happen, and rational anxiety, when something is happening, working on your triggers and healing them one by one.

-No contact, is the best method to leave them in the past, incredibly difficult to start, with emotional pulls, with the trauma bonding from the dopamine from the highs and the cortisol from the lows, you are weaning yourself off a highly addictive drug, become addicted in that time to something else, a great cause, a life calling, something positive that makes you happy, as days, weeks and months pass that rollercoaster of recovery gets easier.
-Emotional trigger and memories will pop into your mind less and less, as you start creating new routines and a happier future.
+No contact is the best method to leave them in the past, incredibly difficult to start, with emotional pulls, with the trauma bonding from the dopamine from the highs and the cortisol from the lows, you are weaning yourself off a highly addictive drug, become addicted in that time to something else, a great cause, a life calling, something positive that makes you happy, as days, weeks and months pass that rollercoaster of recovery get easier.
+Emotional triggers and memories will pop into your mindless and less as you start creating new routines and a happier future.